yankeguo/fastci/README.md

 ## Usage

-**Stages**

-- `build`: Build the project.
-- `package`: Package the project to container image.
-- `push`: Push the container image to the registry.
-- `deploy`: Deploy the container image, directly to the Kubernetes cluster or by updating GitOps repository.

-**CLI**

-Since CI pipeline is very complex, the `fastci` is desiged to read the `JavaScript` pipeline from stdin, and execute in a single process.
+`fastci` is desiged to read the `JavaScript` pipeline from `stdin`, and execute in a single process.

 ```shell
 cat <<-EOF | fastci